IObundle/iob-cache/README.md

 * LICENSE FILES

-For the proprietary FPGA tools make sure you have suitable licenses installed and provide the license information with:
+For the proprietary FPGA tools, make sure you have suitable licenses installed, and provide the license information as below:

 ```Bash
 export LM_LICENSE_FILE=port@licenseserver.myorg.com;lic_or_dat_file